-One of Ofwat's key NAV policies is that customers should be 'no worse off' if a NAV is granted.
+One of the key policy principles Ofwat considers when assessing NAV applications is that customers should be 'no worse off' if a NAV is granted.
 In other words, an applicant must ensure its new customers are made no worse off in terms of price and service than if they had been served by the previous incumbent.
-This requirement has been met by Icosa in its proposal to improve on the levels of service and match the pricing set by Southern Water.
+This requirement has been met by Icosa Water in its proposal to improve the levels of service and match the pricing set by Southern Water.
 We do not require applicants to offer a better service and price than the previous incumbent.